13 Playgrounds with a Little Something Special in Atlanta

 First Christian Church: 133 Nelson Ferry Rd., Decatur

-Scooters, tricycles, small slides, push cars galore – this toy park is filled with toys families decided to donate, and is a great place for toddlers to play.
-The sidewalk “track,” which runs along the edges is great for riding all types of plastic toys, which are readily available all over the grass and mulch area.
-If your older kids want to slide, swing or hang from monkey bars, they have that, too.
+Scooters, tricycles, small slides, push cars galore – this toy park is filled with toys families decided to donate.
+The sidewalk “track,” which runs along the edges is great for riding all types of plastic toys.
+Also, has a small playground.

 6195 Austin Garner Rd., Sugar Hill

 This playground wins for hot summer days or the unexpected rainstorm because it is completely covered by a large pavilion to keep the weather out.
-No more having to leave the playground because of a storm.
+No more having to leave the playground because of rain.